Charles Gordon Hopkins: Career in Hawaii

 Hopkins arrived in Honolulu in February 1845 on the Hudson's Bay Company packet ship Nepaul.
 He initially served minor posts as a government clerk and a police magistrate while he learned the Hawaiian language.
 He soon became a naturalized subject of the Hawaiian Kingdom.

 He briefly served as editor pro tempore of The Polynesian, the official newspaper of the government, from December 23, 1848, to May 12, 1849.
 He later resumed as editor of the Polynesian and director of the government press from July 7, 1855, to October 6, 1860.
 An advocate of the Native Hawaiian people, he wrote an editorial in 1849 promoting the idea of building a free public hospital for the Hawaiians.
 This idea may have later influenced the foundation of The Queen's Hospital in 1859.

 In 1851, Hopkins became a land agent and private secretary to Kamehameha III, who called him "Hopekini", a Hawaiian variant of his surname.
 During this period, he lived as a member of the royal household on the grounds of one of the royal residences near the Palace, and developed friendships with the king's nephews Alexander Liholiho (Kamehameha IV) and Lot Kapuāiwa (Kamehameha V).
-He was especially closed to the future Kamehameha IV and explored Mauna Kea together with him on a vacation in the summer of 1849.
+He was especially close to the future Kamehameha IV and explored Mauna Kea together with him on a vacation in the summer of 1849.
 They continued their friendship into his reign and Kamehameha IV's marriage to Emma Rooke.
 The king took counsel with Hopkins in 1859 when he shot and killed his secretary Henry A. Neilson over a rumour that Neilson was having an affair with Queen Emma.